iasebsil83/SpaceConquest/README.txt

 -------------------- Space Conquest --------------------

-Space conquest is a simple 2D game made in C using the Ghislain OUDINET's GfxLib.
+Space conquest is a simple 2D game made in C and then adaptated with S2DE.

 It is a sandbox-like game.
 You begin your adventure on a planet and try to catch the more ressources you can.